bennypowers/bennypowers.dev/posts/2025-04-29-introducing-design-tokens-language-server.md

 ## The Design Tokens Community Group Format

-There are a variety of design token formats out there, but the most widely adopted one is the [Design Tokens Community Group (DTCG) format](https://design-tokens.github.io/community-group/).
+There are a variety of design token formats out there, but the most widely adopted one is the [Design Tokens Community Group (DTCG) format][dtcg].
 This format was created to provide a single, interoperable standard for design tokens that can be used across different platforms and tools.
 The format defines how design tokens should be structured and how they can be extended to support various use cases.

-This shared format has become the backbone for many tools in the design systems ecosystem, like [style-dictionary](https://styledictionary.com), [figma](https://figma.com), and [penpot](https://penpot.app).
+This shared format has become the backbone for many tools in the design systems ecosystem, like [style-dictionary][styledictionary], [figma][figma], and [penpot][penpot].
 By adhering to the standard, the `design-tokens-language-server` ensures compatibility with a wide range of tools while providing advanced editing capabilities for developers.

 Here’s an example of the DTCG format: